Learn. Practice. Perform.

 So what are reps expected to learn and apply?
 Content, of course.

-Make no mistake about it, content is at the core of enabling your reps, and it represents a two-fold challenge: content creation-delivery and feedback-improvement.
+Make no mistake about it, when enabling your reps, content is the core, and it represents a two-fold challenge: content creation-delivery and feedback-improvement.

-Additional feedback from peers and other relevant communities, as well as prospective buyers and actual purchasers all, flows into the iterative funnel and presto!
+Additional feedback from peers and other relevant communities, as well as prospective buyers and actual purchasers, flows into the iterative funnel and presto!